Business Continuity — Training and Certification

 • Business impact analysis (BIA)

-• Response and recovery planning
+• Continuity strategies, solutions and planning

-• Crisis management and decision-making
+• Crisis management, coordination and decision-making

-• Exercises, tests and simulations
+• Exercises, testing and organisational learning

 • Alignment between continuity, risk and resilience